Join Now

 Wallace Stegner Center Environmental Dispute Resolution Program, University of Utah

-Danya Rumore, Ph.D., is the Director of the Wallace Stegner Center Environmental Dispute Resolution (EDR) Program and a professor of law and planning at the University of Utah.
+Danya Rumore, Ph.D., is the Director of the Wallace Stegner Center Environmental Dispute Resolution (EDR) Program, a Research Professor in the S.J.
+Quinney College of Law, and a Clinical Associate Professor in the Department of City and Metropolitan Planning at the University of Utah.
 She is also the Founder and a Co-Director of the Gateway and Natural Amenity Region (GNAR) Initiative.
-Her work and research focus on supporting collaborative decision-making and stakeholder engagement around science-intensive environmental challenges, gateway and natural amenity region planning concerns, and public lands management.
-She teaches academic and professional courses on collaboration, negotiation, conflict resolution, facilitation, and effective communication.
-Danya holds a doctorate in Environmental Policy and Planning from the Massachusetts Institute of Technology and was the 2018 recipient of the Rob Williams Award for Emerging Environment and Public Policy Leaders.
+Danya is a facilitator, collaborative process designer, and conflict resolution professional.
+She has taught thousands of professionals the skills of collaboration, negotiation, conflict resolution, facilitation, and effective communication.
+Danya holds a doctorate in Environmental Policy and Planning from the Massachusetts Institute of Technology.
+She was the 2018 recipient of the Rob Williams Award for Emerging Environment and Public Policy Leaders.

 Session(s):